MariaJensen/cloudant/README.md

 Let `<username>` and `<password>` be the credentials of a user on the database.

 ## Installing
-Place the cloudant directory in your project directory and import the Cloudant class to a javascript file in the usual way:
+Place the cloudant directory in your project directory and import the Cloudant class to a node/javascript file in the usual way:
 ```javascript
 const Cloudant = require('./cloudant');
 ```